-Ibuprofen is a painkiller and is also known by the brand names Brufen and Nurofen.
-It is also part of many other painkiller combination medicines.
+It is also known by the brand names Brufen and Nurofen.
+Ibuprofen is also part of many other painkiller combination medicines.

-Ibuprofen controls pain by blocking messages to the brain that tell us we have pain.
-It also reduces swelling (inflammation) that presses on nerves.
+Ibuprofen controls pain by blocking chemical messages in the brain that tell us we have pain.
+It also reduces swelling (inflammation).

-Your doctor or nurse can prescribe ibuprofen for you or you can buy it over the counter.
+You can get Ibuprofen on prescription from your doctor.
+Or you can buy it from a pharmacy or other shops such as your local supermarket.
 Check with your nurse or doctor before you start taking ibuprofen if you have a history of stomach ulcers, asthma or problems with your heart, kidneys or liver.